bfenetworks/bfe/GOVERNANCE.md

 # When does a maintainer lose maintainer status

-If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be moved to emeritus status.
-In extreme cases this can also occur by a vote of the maintainers per the voting process.
-The voting process is a simple majority in which each senior maintainer receives two votes and each normal maintainer receives one vote.
+* If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be moved to emeritus status.

+* In extreme cases this can also occur by a vote of the maintainers per the voting process.
+The voting process is a simple majority in which each seniormaintainer receives two votes and each normal maintainer receives one vote.